themadjem/FormForge/README.md

 - [ ] CLI runner
 - [ ] (Optional) Web UI prototype

 ---

-## License

-FormForge will likely be released under an open source license once stable.
-(TBD)

----

 ## Notes

-    Designed and built with Kotlin for clean, modern, cross-platform development.
+    Would like to use Kotlin for clean, modern, cross-platform development.

     Powered by open-source PDF libraries.